Narkhashel/Weather-Dashboard/README.md

 * When a user clicks on a city in the search history they are again presented with current and future conditions for that city.

-### Screen just after opening the page, it should as well show any previous search.
+### Screen just after opening the page, should also show any previous search.
 ![alt](/assets/Img/screen1.png)

-### Screen with weather information for chosen city.
+### Screen with weather information for the chosen city.
 ![alt](/assets/Img/Screen2.png)

-### SCreen with weather information of a chosen city, including list of previous serach option.
+### SCreen with weather information of a chosen city, including a list of previous search options.
 ![alt](/assets/Img/Screen3.png)

 ## Credits